simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 * Wide compatibility with hardware
 * Vulnerable to viruses and malware |
     | macOS | - Sleek design
-* Seamless integration with Apple devices
+* smooth integration with Apple devices
 * Stable and secure
 * Limited software selection |
     | Linux | - Customizable and flexible